 Beginning in Fall 2006, SCBE's popular bioethics seminar series for Stanford and the surrounding community will be organized quarterly rather than monthly.
 These lectures are free and open to the public.

-Classic Readings in Genetics and Ethics
+Classic Readings in Research Ethics

 Jonathan King Lectures

 The Jonathan J. King Lectureship was established in 1991 to encourage the compassionate and humane care of all patients.
 It is a part of Stanford University Medical Center's mission to enhance patient treatment and the art of caring.

 Medicine and the Muse Program

 The Arts, Humanities and Medicine Program provides a focal point for integrating the arts and humanities into medical education, the medical center community and the practice of medicine at Stanford.
 Sample events and programs coordinated by the Program in Arts, Humanities and Medicine include the annual spring Medicine and the Muse Symposium held at Cantor Arts Center and events such as Music and Medicine: The Art of Listening and a writers' symposium.

 CIRGE aims to serve as a national model for furthering public understanding and awareness of pressing ethical, legal and social issues in emerging human genetics research.
 The Center regularly invites prominent scholars and researchers to share their insights into these issues with the university and surrounding communities.
 In addition, CIRGE holds weekly and monthly seminars and events that are open to the community and cover issues related to genetics and ethics.